ghifarit53/Jarkom-Modul-3-I03-2023/README.md

 }
 ```

-Then, we send a POST request to the website using `curl`:
+Then, we make a request using POST method to the website using `curl`

 ```sh
 curl -X POST -H "Content-Type: application/json" -d @no-15.json http://10.60.4.1/api/auth/register
 ```

-The response to the curl request is displayed below:
+And below is the response to the curl request

 <img width="674" alt="Screenshot 2023-11-19 at 18 58 02" src="https://user-images.githubusercontent.com/59758342/284055906-99f5e36f-48bb-479b-ad5e-9f9469378c06.png">

-Following that, we conduct tests using `ab` with the execution of the following command:
+Next, we will test using `ab`.
+Execute the following command

 ```
 ab -p no-15.json -T application/json -n 100 -c 10 http://10.60.4.1/api/auth/register/